ZjpWei/Melody/README.md

 ## Introduction

 This project includes the analyses of `Melody` paper.
-Please follow the `README.md` file in each folder to reproduce the CRC data analysis, Microbiome-Metabolite data analysis, Simulation and generate figures.
+Please follow the `README.md` file in each folder to reproduce the CRC data analysis, Microbiome-Metabolite data analysis, Simulation.

+## Figures

+The analysis results are also available in this project.
+You can directly use the R scripts in the `figures_script` folder to generate the figures without performing data analyses.

 ## References